Reporting fraud against Austrade

 - any offences of a like nature to those listed above.

-Should you wish to report an allegation or suspicion of fraud, you are encouraged to provide as much information as you can about the circumstances surrounding the matter in question.
-Austrade is committed to protecting the confidentiality of everyone who reports suspected fraud.
+Should you wish to report an allegation or suspicion of fraud against Austrade, you are encouraged to provide as much information as you can about the circumstances surrounding the matter in question.
+Austrade is committed to protecting the confidentiality of everyone who reports suspected fraud against Austrade.
 Leaving your name and contact details are not necessary; however, it does help to investigate your allegations and suspicions.
 Austrade is subject to the Privacy Act 1988 and the Australian Trade Commission Act 1985 which require that all confidential information remain protected.
 As such, all records will be held securely and no information will be passed on to other departments or agencies except as privacy laws allow.

 Austrade General Fraud Hotline

 The General Fraud Hotline is provided for those who wish to confidentially report allegations or suspicions of fraud against Austrade and its operations within Australia and overseas.
-All matters can be reported through the general hotline; however, should your suspicions relate to the Export Market and Development Grant Scheme (EMDG), you are encouraged to report directly to the EMDG Fraud Hotline.
+Should your suspicions relate to the Export Market and Development Grant Scheme (EMDG), you are encouraged to report directly to the EMDG Fraud Hotline.

 - Telephone the General Fraud Hotline on (02) 9392 2807